Soulifyx/Soulifyx.github.io/Teachers by Age in Singapore/README.md

 					.attr('class', 'total');
 ```

-Tooltip element that will display 3 pieces of information, which are level of school, teachers count and total teachers across all levels.
+A tooltip element that will display 3 pieces of information, which are level of school, teachers count and total teachers across all levels.

 ```javascript
 svg.selectAll(".xAxis").remove();